 - Essence.

-- Massage with juniper essence dissolved into alcohol.
-From 20 to 30 drops of essence per 100 ml of alcohol.
+- Massage with juniper essence dissolved in alcohol, 20 to 30 drops per 100 ml.

 Infusion: Steep for five to fifteen minutes and take three ounces, one to three times daily.
 Decoction: Simmer for five to fifteen minutes and take one to two cups daily.
 Tincture: Take five to twenty drops three times daily.
 Fluid Extract: Take ½ to one teaspoon three times daily.
 Oil: Take one to three drops two times daily.
 Powder: Take up to 10 #0 capsules (up to 60 grains) daily.

-Excessive doses of juniper berries can irritate the urinary passages and kidneys.
-It can interfere with iron and other mineral absorption.
-Pregnant women and people with kidney disease should not use it.
-Please do not use it for extended periods, especially inflammatory or urinary tract diseases.
+Excessive doses of juniper berries can irritate the urinary passages and kidneys and interfere with iron and other mineral absorption.
+Pregnant women and people with kidney disease should not use them.
+Please do not use them for extended periods, especially for inflammatory or urinary tract diseases.
 If placed on the skin in large amounts, the pure oil can result in blisters and inflammation.

 REFERENCES